300 hr Yoga Therapy Training Ireland

 Teachers will gain the tools and confidence to offer Soma Yoga Therapy classes and private sessions addressing postural dysfunction, pain management, stress, trauma, and overall well-being.

-The Chair Yoga Teacher Training trains yoga teachers how to adapt the teachings of yoga for students with limited mobility or anyone looking for a gentle practice.
-Chair Yoga offers a supportive and accessible way for students of all ages and ability levels to enjoy the benefits of yoga.
+The Chair Yoga Teacher training trains yoga teachers how to adapt the teachings of yoga for students with limited mobility or anyone looking for a gentle practice.

 Being able to teach yoga to a range of groups, abilities and bodies is so important to ensure yoga is inclusive and accessible.
 It also makes practical and financial sense, allowing you to offer more classes at different times of the day.
 Throughout the chair yoga training you’ll learn how to teach seated yoga, use the chair as a prop when standing and incorporate aspects of yoga that can easily be done seated into a class including pranayama and meditation.
 You’ll explore the needs of your students, including physical and health reasons that might require a seated yoga practice.
 Understanding and responding to this adds a sensitivity to your yoga teaching that feeds into all other classes you teach.